cjonopa/Beverage-Buddy/README - Database Instructions.txt

 4.	next in the cmd line you will now run - dotnet ef database update
 	a. this will then push your migration to the database and record the entry in the _EFMigrationsHistory table in the database.
+5. After everything is done, from the command line in the Beverage-Buddy.Data folder, you will need to run dotnet run /seed.
+This will populate the database with our data.